 The poor tolerance and long-term adherence to CPAP, as well as the limitations of mechanical devices and surgery, make discovery of therapeutic alternatives clinically relevant and important.
 RespireRx’s translational research results demonstrate that dronabinol has the potential to become the first drug treatment for this large and underserved market.

-Based on the preclinical studies of Dr. David Carley of the University of Illinois Chicago (UIC), RespireRx conducted a 21-day, randomized, double-blind, placebo-controlled, dose escalation Phase 2A clinical study in 22 patients with OSA.
-Dronabinol produced a statistically significant reduction in Apnea-Hypopnea Index (AHI), the primary therapeutic end-point, and was observed to be safe and well tolerated, with the frequency of side effects no different from placebo.
+Based on the preclinical studies of Dr. David Carley of the University of Illinois Chicago (UIC), RespireRx conducted a 21-day, randomized, double-blind, placebo-controlled, dose escalation Phase 2A clinical study in 22 patients with OSA, in which FDA approved and commercially available dronabinol produced a statistically significant reduction in AHI, the primary therapeutic end-point.
+It was observed to be safe and well tolerated, with the frequency of side effects no different from placebo.
+This clinical trial provided data supporting the submission of patent applications claiming unique dosage strengths, blood levels and controlled release formulations optimized for use in the treatment of OSA.
+If approved, these pending patents would extend market exclusivity until January 2042.